 Building a yellow pages scraper

 When a web scraper is used as a data-gathering method, it contains a workflow which consists of such elements:

 - Developing data extraction scripts.
 This step requires specific coding knowledge.
 The most popular coding language among developers for data extraction scripts is Python.

 - The additional tool used to scrape data is headless browsers because you can provide automated control of web pages.
-A headless browser can access web pages and pipe the content of the web pages to another program, click on links, and much more.
+A headless browser can access and pipe the content of these sites to another program, click on links, and much more.
 Nothing will appear for users, so it will not trigger any internet activities.